-3 HR trends shaping the second half of 2015
+3 HR trends shaping the future

 These are likely to provide challenges for HR managers, with some businesses already succumbing to the pressures of succession planning, burgeoning skills gaps and new ways to measure the effectiveness of HR initiatives.